 I think this is a good place to pause for now.
 This is a lot to process.
 Please, use this time to tap into you.
 You possess the answers and much more power over your relationships than you realize.
 Decide who needs less access to you and less influence over your life.
 Take your time.
 Feel free to go back to step one in the previous post.

 I’m here to help you.
 If this seems overwhelming or if you want personalized help, you may benefit from scheduling an individual coaching session with me.
-Reach out via my website and schedule a sessoin today. www.momentswithmissy.com/services.
+Reach out via my website and schedule a session today. www.momentswithmissy.com/services.